 - School credit/community credit/Professional credit

-- Touching a life of a "future scientist"
+- Touching the life of a "future scientist or engineer"